 - Properties on the market a second time around (when the buyer pool has waned)

 - Tenanted properties (when combined with one or more of the above)

 Most of the unsold listings fitted into two or more of the groups above.

 Learn how to choose a suitable lifestyle property agency wisely here.

 Lifestyle blocks were the worst affected

-- Over 80 per cent of them were on the market a second time around.
+- Over 80 per cent of them were on the market by the same vendor a second time around.

 - 50 per cent scored five of the above risk indicators.

 - The remaining were affected by two or three of the indicators above.